 8. Share this on twitter.

-10. Tip.
-The best way to see Ireland is in your own car but book your car early and from the country you live in.
+10. The best way to see Ireland is in your own car but book your car early and from the country you live in.
 If you wait until you arrive in the airport they will most likely not be available.
-Automatic transmissions are dear so book that in advance and check prices from several sites for the best deal.
+Also automatic transmissions are dear so book that in advance and check prices from several sites for the best deal.

-11. If one year is just not enough time to save , plan a 2 or 3 year Christmas Club and save accordingly.
-You will only have to save half or one third the money from each paycheck.
+11. If one year is just not doable to save for your trip, plan a 2 year or a 3 year Christmas Club and save accordingly.
+You will only have to save half or one third the money from each paycheck

-12. In Northern Ireland they use the British Pound but in the Republic, (yep, they are 2 different countries) they use the Euro which you may find confusing because most of it is in coinage.
+12. In Northern Ireland they use the British Pound but in the Republic, (yep, they are 2 different countries) they use the Euro which I personally still find confusing because most of it is in coinage.
 Go to the bank and order whatever money you will be using, not a lot.
 Just enough to get a feel for it and become familiar.
-I found Irish pennies to be adorable!
+I found the Irish pennies to be adorable!

 13, Just go!
 No matter what.
 Tell yourself you are going unless you are on your deathbed.
 Whatever we tell our brains, we usually make happen.

 14. Come back and write me a note about your experience. my email is: celticthoughts.com or better yet, write me ahead of time and I’ll point you toward the right people who can give you advice, if I don’t know the question.
-Besides my best friend lives in Cork and she knows everything She writes a blog called R U In Ireland..
+Besides my God-daughter lives in Cork and she knows everything.

 15. If this helps you with your dreams, please RT. or leave a comment.

-My point in all this, is you don’t want to waist a single moment of your trip to Ireland so not only is it important to save for the trip but its doubly important to do your homework .
-You don’t want regrets about anything you may have missed after you’ve returned home.
+My point in all this, is you don’t want to waist a single moment of your trip to Ireland so not only is it important to save for the trip but its doubly important to do your homework have no regrets about what you wish you would have done or visited while you were there.
 I believe this to be true with every trip I take and I never ever take long generic bus tours, where you only go to the very touristy sites on your tour guides list.
-Decide what you like to see instead.
-For more saving tips on your next Irish trip click here and if you’d like a book on the long positive history of Ireland check this out too !
+Decide what you like to see instead, and be open to those little side tours that are not on your itinerary and have fun!!
+See you there!